-Attached vs Detached Infills: What’s the Difference?
+Attached vs. Detached Infill Homes: What’s the Difference?

-If you're looking for a newer inner city home (also known as an infill) in Calgary, you basically have a choice between two main styles of infill properties:
+If you're looking for a newer inner city home (also known as an infill) in Calgary, you have a choice between two main styles of infill properties:

 - Detached single-family home